 Trade.com Vs easyMarkets Managed Account

 A managed account is an investment that is owned by a single investor.
 However, the money-making decisions are in somebody else’s hands.
 These have become extremely popular in the last decade or so and with good reason.
 The money needed to invest in such accounts is usually larger as you must consider the fee for the finance professional.
 However, there are certain brokers that offer variations of managed accounts where you can pay as little as $200.

-Trade.com does offer clients Managed accounts, while easyMarkets does offer clients Managed accounts.
+Trade.com does offer clients Managed accounts, while easyMarkets does not offer clients Managed accounts.